niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 In v0.1, I have only implemented the lexer, parser, semantic analyser and a rudimentary code generator with emits C++ code.
 In the new versions, I will progressively add new modules like optimiser, and redo some old ones.

-1. The lexical analyser is a simple finite state machine which iterates over each each UTF8 encoded character and converts them into tokens.
+1. The **Lexical Analyser** is a simple finite state machine which iterates over each each UTF8 encoded character and converts them into tokens.
 I learnt a lot about Unicode while making the lexer.
 I am interested in world languages and scripts, so reading the Unicode documentation and other articles was fascinating to me.
-I have written about Unicode
+If you're interested in languages too, I cannot recommend at least skimming through [the Unicode Standard](http://www.unicode.org/versions/Unicode12.0.0/UnicodeStandard-12.0.pdf "the Unicode Standard") enough.
+If you're in love with writing scripts like I am, do read [this article](https://www.smashingmagazine.com/2010/05/the-beauty-of-typography-writing-systems-and-calligraphy-of-the-world/) on Smashing Magazine.
+I have written about Unicode in another  [blog post](https://nirav.com.np/2019/10/16/on-the-nepali-language-and-unicode-1.html) so maybe also check that out.

+   The encoding of Unicode characters is also a fascinating topic.
+I find UTF-8 particularly beautiful.
+And as it turns out, it was designed by [Ken and Rob](http://doc.cat-v.org/bell_labs/utf-8_history) from Bell Labs.
+I'm a big fan of the Bell Labs people.
+2. I wrote the **Parser** using the Recursive Descent algorithm.
+It's crazy how simple yet powerful Recursive Descent is.
+I learnt it using only the [Wikipedia article](https://en.wikipedia.org/wiki/Recursive_descent_parser), wrote my first parser in a weekend, and it works like magic.
+It's just so elegant.
+In the current code base, the parser takes up the most volume at about a thousand lines.
+But I do believe that I should have mixed in some Pratt parsing to parse the operators, because recursive descent has to make a lot of function calls even for trivial tasks, which makes it inefficient.
+Oh well, maybe next time.

 ![](https://nirav.com.np/assets/img/mnsabanner.png)